Here are answers to some of the most common questions about Medicare and this website.

 Keep in mind that Medicare Part A and Part B does not provide coverage for prescription drugs (outside of a hospital, if you are receiving inpatient services).
 Paying for prescription drugs without coverage might be expensive, especially for those who regularly need medication.
 Medicare Part A and Part B also does not cover vision, dental, hearing aids, long term care, and health care when traveling internationally.
 Some of these benefits may be offered with private insurance.

-You can get additional health coverage, benefits, and limit out-of-pocket costs by enrolling in a Private Medicare plan.
+You may be able to get additional health coverage, benefits, and limit out-of-pocket costs by enrolling in a Private Medicare plan.
 Medicare Advantage plans have an out of pocket maximum.
 You can compare your Private Medicare options with Medicare-2022.org.

 Those who are 65 or older who have paid these taxes and currently receive benefits from Social Security or the Railroad Retirement Board will automatically be enrolled in Medicare Part A and Part B. If you do not receive these benefits, are under 65, suffer from a disability, or have questions about your eligibility for Medicare Part A and Part B, check with the government or visit Medicare.gov.

 For those who are not automatically enrolled, keep in mind that the Initial Enrollment Period for Medicare Part A and Part B begins 3 months before you turn 65, includes the month you turn 65, and ends 3 months after you turn 65.
 If you miss the Initial Enrollment Period, you can sign up during the General Enrollment Period, which begins January 1st and ends on March 31st in 2023.
-You may also be eligible to enroll during the Special Enrollment Period.
-Special Enrollment begins when you have certain life changes, such as moving or losing coverage.
+You may also be eligible to enroll during a Special Enrollment Period.
+Special Enrollment periods occur when you have certain life changes, such as moving or losing coverage.
+Medigap and MA require enrollment in both Parts A & B, but PDP plans only require enrollment in one or the other.

 Those who are eligible for, or currently signed up with, Medicare Part A and Part B are generally also eligible for Private Medicare insurance.

 For both Medicare Advantage and Medicare Part D, you can enroll during the Initial Enrollment Period, which begins 3 months before you turn 65, includes the month you turn 65, and ends 3 months after you turn 65.
-You can also enroll during the annual Open Enrollment Period, which begins on October 15 and ends on December 7 in 2022.
+Existing Medicare beneficiaries can also enroll in a Medicare Advantage or Part D plan during the Annual Enrollment Period, which begins on October 15 and ends on December 7 in 2023.
 Open Enrollment is a great time to make changes to your existing plan, or switch to a new plan.
-If you miss these enrollment periods, you may still be eligible to enroll a plan if you have certain life changes, such as moving, or losing coverage.
-For Medicare Advantage, you may also still get a plan if a 5-star-rated plan becomes newly available in your state.
-A 5-star Special Enrollment Period may be used one time between December 8 and November 30, provided you meet the plan’s enrollment requirement.

 Learn more about the different enrollment periods here.